-Take a walk back into the centre (it’s not as far as it looks on a map, it took us around 20 minutes from MCG) along the north side of the river.
-You will never have seen so many people running in your life, but it’s a pretty walk right up to Federation Square.
+Take a walk back into the centre (it’s not as far as it looks on a map – it took us around 20 minutes from MCG) along the north side of the river.
+You will never have seen so many people running in your life, but it’s a pretty walk along the riverside that takes you right up to Federation Square.

 Here, you can sit back and take it all in, watch TV shows on the big screen, and pop into the Visitor’s Centre opposite Flinders Street station.

 You’ll see horse-drawn carriages taking tours past, the beautiful St. Paul’s Cathedral shadows over Fed Square, and did I mention that Flinders Street station is stunning?

 We popped in to get a myki card for the trams – you need to pay a $5 deposit for the card and then top it up with whatever you like.
 We only used it for one return journey to St. Kilda and it cost under $5.

 One of my main priorities for Melbourne sightseeing was the famous street art.
 Probably the most famous of all is Hosier Lane, a short walk from Flinders Street.
 And just along from there was one of my more anticipated streets – the renamed but now official AC/DC Lane.